IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README.md

     <br>

-## 1.0 Set up IBM WebSphere Automation in the lab environment
+## Section 1 - Set up IBM WebSphere Automation in the lab environment

 1. Log in to the Student VM.
 You see the Desktop, which contains all the programs that you use (browsers, terminal) in this session.